Physical Therapist Assistant Applicants - Southwestern Illinois College

 More Candidates than Seats Available:

 In the event that there are more qualified applicants than spaces available in this program, applicants residing outside the SWIC district or in a district that does not have a joint agreement with SWIC for this program will not be eligible for consideration or admission if there are more applicants than positions to be filled.
 Search the college catalog for Interdistrict Cooperative Agreements.
 Resident status is determined by address on file with the Enrollment Services office.
-All applicants will be required to provide proof of residency by Feb.
-1.
+Change to proof of residency needs to be on file by application deadline.

 The admission procedures for the PTA program are in accordance with Illinois law.
 The law requires that programs with insufficient space and resources to accommodate all applicants will accept the best qualified applicants using rank, ability and achievement scores as guides, with preference given to students residing in the district.
 Out-of-district students will be considered as in-district status for this application process if their community college has an Inter-district Cooperative/Career agreement with SWIC.
 Search the college catalog for Interdistrict Cooperative/Career Agreements to see if your college is listed.
 To qualify for the application process, the student must submit paperwork from their home district to SWIC Enrollment Services by the application deadline.
 Contact the secretary of the Board of Trustees at your home district school to get the required paperwork.